Magritte-code/Examples/README.md

 # Examples
-Examples introducing the Magritte API and its capabilities
+Examples introducing the Magritte API and its capabilities.